| |

 Nurses are trained to take breaks — even short ones — to stretch, breathe or grab a healthy snack.
 These tiny resets help them keep going.

 In contrast, family caregivers often skip self-care because there’s “no time.”
-But remember: self-care doesn’t have to be long to be helpful.
+But self-care doesn’t have to be long to be helpful.

 Try these ideas: